MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

    * Google Play Store supports android app bundles up to a maximum of 2 GB.
 Apks generated from the aab cannot exceed 150 MB.
 You can read more about [your options at Google's docs for AAB](https://developer.android.com/guide/app-bundle/).
    * The version of the .aab must be strictly greater than the current version in production.
    * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in Alpha and Beta track versions.
-   * Google's API currently does not support promoting an app from one track to another.
-Hence App Center does not support promoting a version from alpha to beta or beta to production.
+   * App Center currently does not support promoting an app from one track to another.
+You cannot promote a version from alpha to beta or beta to production.
 4. After uploading your package, you can see some details of the application.
 Click **Next**.
 5. Click on **Publish** to push the app to the **Google Play Store**.
 The status for this release on the Distribute Store Details page will show as **Submitted.**
 6. Once App Center has completed the handover of the app to Google, the status of the app will change to **Published**.
 Google could take up to 24 hours to show the app in the Play store.